How to Handle an Airbag Warning Light

 Next, you should inspect the airbag sensors and connectors under the seats, as loose or damaged connections can also trigger the warning.
 If you're not comfortable doing this yourself, it's best to take your vehicle to a professional mechanic.

-Using an OBD2 scanner is an effective way to identify the specific trouble code causing the airbag light.
+Using a car code scanner is an effective way to identify the specific trouble code causing the airbag light.
 This code can then guide you to the exact problem, whether it’s a faulty sensor, a loose connection, or an issue with the airbag module itself.

-After addressing the issue, the light should turn off, either automatically or by resetting it with the scanner.
+After addressing the issue, the light should turn off, either automatically or by resetting it with the car diagnostic scanner automotive.

 Related Reading: Ensuring Brake Safety with Proper ABS Bleeding